sfrank/gecodecl/README.md

 # Overview

-GecodeCL is a Common Lisp interface to the Gecode constraint solving framework.
+GecodeCL is a Common Lisp interface to the Gecode constraint solver library.

 + the interface is for the upcoming Gecode 4.0 release (earlier versions will not work!)